Illustration showing a push, pull, legs workout split routine.

 • Quads, glutes, and spinal erectors: 3 sets of 6 repetitions (3×6) on the front squat or high-bar squat.
 The front squat makes the best default if you want to emphasize upper back growth, but both are similarly good for your quads.

-• Quads: 3 sets of 12 repetitions (3×12) on the leg extension, leg press, or Bulgarian split squat to emphasize your quads.
+• Quads: 3 sets of 12 repetitions (3×12) on the leg extension, reverse Nordic, leg press, or Bulgarian split squat to emphasize your quads.
 The leg extension tends to work best because it doesn’t involve movement at the hips, which can slightly interfere with quad activation.
 But any quad exercise will do the trick.

 • Hamstrings: 3 sets of 12 repetitions (3×12) of Romanian deadlifts, good mornings, hamstring curls, nordic hamstring curls, or glute/ham raises.
 The Romanian deadlift is great here, but if you’ve already done it on your pull day, some sort of hamstring curl is a good idea.